 | The Bremen

-the ontology activities of the Collaborative
+order to support the ontology activities of the Collaborative

-Research Center on Spatial Cognition and other initiatives
+Research Center on Spatial Cognition and now other initiatives

-requiring formal and linguistic ontologies.
+requiring formal and linguistic ontologies as well.

 Our goals are: